 with the given name in your ~/.ne directory.
 This allows you

 to program simple extensions to

-ne’s language.
+ne’s command set.
 For instance, all

 automatic preferences macros—which are just specially named macros

 that contain only commands to set preferences flags—can be executed

 just by typing their names.
 For example, if you have an automatic